-The trail was well travelled and easy to follow.
+The trail was well traveled and easy to follow.
 It meandered alongside the creek below, providing plenty of shade from the trees above, which made this section of Noble Canyon trail a pleasure to hike during the heat of the day.

 As we continued hiking, we were treated to clear views of the canyon around us.
-With a topographic map in hand, we were easily able to pinpoint our location, which gave us a good idea of how far we had travelled.
+With a topographic map in hand, we were easily able to pinpoint our location, which gave us a good idea of how far we had traveled.
 At this point, we started to keep an eye out for signs of old mining and cabin ruins rumored to be in the area.

-Running Water and Historical Ruins
+Running Water and Historical Ruins in Noble Canyon

 Soon after, we came across our first creek crossing.
-The water was flowing lightly, but enough that there was a soothing sound of a couple small waterfalls.
+The water was flowing lightly, but enough that there was a soothing sound of a couple of small waterfalls.
 We knew that with a reliable water source in sight, it wouldn’t be long before we found the mining ruins and, hopefully, evidence of the old water flume.

 We kept an eye on the creek and soon started finding pieces of the old water flume.
-Small, broken down dams and other concrete structures were visible from the trail.
+Small, broken-down dams and other concrete structures were visible from the trail.
 Ian took every opportunity to go off-trail and investigate the old ruins.

 We continued working our way down until we came across a creek crossing where we met back up with the trail on the other side.
 Standing on the other side, Ian spotted what was clearly a man made wall.
 Without hesitation, he headed back across the creek and up a small hill to investigate.